28May

 4. Building a supportive environment: Key to retention in California

 While international teachers arrive prepared, California Districts play a crucial role in ensuring they feel welcomed, supported, and integrated into the unique context of California schools and communities.
-A strong support system is vital for long-term retention within the state.

 Best Practices for California Districts: